Asanjena/tech_230_AWS/README.md

 ###  How the clouds enable businesses to transfer to spending more on OpEx

-1. Elimination of Upfront Costs: In the cloud, businesses can leverage infrastructure provided by cloud service providers, eliminating the need for large initial CapEx outlays.
+1. **Elimination of Upfront Costs**: In the cloud, businesses can leverage infrastructure provided by cloud service providers, eliminating the need for large initial CapEx outlays.

-2. Scalability and Flexibility: Cloud services allow businesses to scale their resources up or down based on demand.
+2. **Scalability** and **Flexibility**: Cloud services allow businesses to scale their resources up or down based on demand.
 Instead of investing in overprovisioned infrastructure to accommodate peak loads, businesses can dynamically allocate and pay for the resources they need, aligning expenses with actual usage.

-3. Subscription-Based Pricing: Cloud providers often offer subscription-based pricing models, where businesses pay for cloud services on a monthly or usage-based basis.
+3. **Subscription-Based Pricing**: Cloud providers often offer subscription-based pricing models, where businesses pay for cloud services on a monthly or usage-based basis.
 This OpEx approach allows businesses to convert their infrastructure costs into ongoing operational expenses, simplifying budgeting and financial planning.

-4. Maintenance and Support:  This relieves businesses from the burden of maintaining and upgrading their own infrastructure, reducing associated CapEx costs.
+4. **Maintenance and Support**:  This relieves businesses from the burden of maintaining and upgrading their own infrastructure, reducing associated CapEx costs.

-5. Lower Total Cost of Ownership (TCO).
+5. **Lower Total Cost of Ownership (TCO)**.
 Buisnesses They can avoid the costs of purchasing, maintaining, and replacing hardware and software, as well as expenses related to power, cooling, physical space, and IT personnel required for on-premises infrastructure.

-6. Resource Optimisation: Cloud services enable businesses to optimize their resource utilization, scaling resources up during peak periods and down during low-demand periods.
+6. **Resource Optimisation**: Cloud services enable businesses to optimize their resource utilization, scaling resources up during peak periods and down during low-demand periods.
 This flexibility helps minimize idle capacity and reduce wasted costs, maximizing the efficiency of IT investments.

-7. Access to Advanced Technologies: By leveraging the cloud, businesses can access cutting-edge technologies such as artificial intelligence, machine learning, big data analytics, and IoT without the need for upfront CapEx investment
+7. **Access to Advanced Technologies**: By leveraging the cloud, businesses can access cutting-edge technologies such as artificial intelligence, machine learning, big data analytics, and IoT without the need for upfront CapEx investment

-### 1-3 cases on companies that have transfered to the cloud and how this has benefitted them
+### Cases of companies that have transfered to the cloud

-1) Netflix - can scale it's infrastructure to handle big increases in streaming demand e.g., during popular show releases.
+1) **Netflix** - can scale it's infrastructure to handle big increases in streaming demand e.g., during popular show releases.

 Netflix uses AWS and its cloud infrastructure allows Netflix to provide it's contents globally.